 The main problem of radio networks acceptance in the market place is that there is not one unique standard like Ethernet with a guaranteed compatibility between all devices, but many proprietary standards pushed by each independent vendor and incompatible between themselves.
 Because corporate customers require an established unique standard, most of the vendors have joined the IEEE in a effort to create a standard for radio LANs.
-This is IEEE 802.11 (like Ethernet is IEEE 802.3, Token Ring is IEEE 802.12).
+This is IEEE 802.11 (like Ethernet is IEEE 802.3, Token Ring is IEEE 802.5 and 100vg is IEEE 802.12).